GREAT BARRIER REEF

-Your conservation adventure continues with two consecutive day trips to the turtle hospital on Fitzroy Island.
-Transfer by ferry to Fitzroy Island in the morning, 45 minutes from Cairns, where you will meet other volunteers working at the Cairns Turtle Rehabilitation Centre on the island.
+Your conservation adventure continues with a day trip to the turtle hospital on Fitzroy Island (either day 7 or 8 – TBA.
+See Note.).
+Transfer by ferry to Fitzroy Island in the morning, 45 minutes from Cairns, where you will meet other volunteers working at the Cairns Turtle Rehabilitation Centre.
 You will learn about the work done by this organization, meet some of the patients and, possibly, go behind the scenes to lend a helping hand.
-Tasks may include feeding turtles, cleaning tanks as well as a beach clean up.
+Tasks may include feeding turtles, cleaning tanks as well as a beach clean-up.
 Return to Cairns at midday or alternatively stay on the island for the afternoon.
 If the latter enjoy free time.
 Do one of the walks on the island, relax on the beach or swim and snorkel.
 The afternoon ferry returns to Cairns approx. 17:45.

-Note: no snorkeling equipment provided.
+No snorkeling equipment provided.
 You can hire equipment at your own expense or bring your own.
-The amount of tasks and the opportunity to do hands-on work at the Turtle Rehab Centre are subject to number of volunteers present at the centre

 Day 9 – 10 Great Barrier Reef Day – Reef Conservation tasks

-Over the next 2 days you will be onboard Passions of Paradise, a locally owned premier operator promoting sustainable day trips to the Great Barrier Reef to enhance your marine conservation experience.
-Under the guidance of your designated Eco-guide you will undertake a selection of activities each day while diving (2 x dives per day), being Rapid Monitoring surveys and a species count to be entered into Great Barrier Reef Marine Park’s Eye on the Reef Sighting’s Network (number of activities could vary depending on conditions).
+Over the next 2 days you will be onboard Passions of Paradise, a locally owned premier operator promoting sustainable day trips to the Great Barrier Reef to enhance your marine conservation volunteer experience.
+Under the guidance of your designated Master Reef Guide you will undertake a selection of activities each day while diving (2 x dives per day), being Rapid Monitoring surveys and a species count to be entered into Great Barrier Reef Marine Park’s Eye on the Reef Sighting’s Network (number of activities could vary depending on conditions).
 Optionally you may also carry out Coral Watch surveys while snorkelling.
-As a PADI dive centre, Passions of Paradise has the ability to offer divers and snorkelers special recognition for their conservation efforts during your conservation experience.
-Utilising the Project AWARE foundation, you will receive a certificate of recognition for your contributions to protecting the world’s marine environment with an AWARE Coral Reef Conservation recognition and/or a Project AWARE Specialist recognition.
 Each day you will need to check in at the Reef Fleet Terminal by 07.30am and return to Cairns late afternoon.
 Free time each afternoon.
 (L)

 Day 11 Cairns/ Plastic sorting with local marine conservation organization

-This morning you join the team of a local marine conservation organisation, where you will be given the task of sorting and segregating rubbish collected at organised beach clean ups.
+This morning you join the team of a local marine conservation organisation, where you will hear about the organisation’s mission, meet the team on the ground and learn about their projects in Australia.
+You will discover what impact marine debris have on our oceans and you can ask the expert conservation coordinators where the rubbish originates from and find out what steps we can take to fight the war on plastic.
+This organization relies heavily on the help of volunteers, so you will assist with various tasks required on the day which may include maintenance of their facilities, assistance with admin or sorting and segregating rubbish collected at organised beach clean ups.
 It is one thing to clean the beaches, but the next task is to get the ball rolling with the upcycling process and this is what your manpower will provide today.
-If the weather permits and the dates align, you might also be part of a local beach clean up.
-Here you can expect a day of fun, education and feel-good action.
-Learn about the impact of marine debris on our oceans, ask the expert conservation coordinators where the rubbish originates from and find out what steps we can take to fight the war on plastic.
+If the weather permits and the dates align, you might also be part of a local beach cleanup or another community activity.
+Regardless of the tasks you can expect a day of fun, education and feel-good action.
+Your help is appreciated!

-- 2 x day trips on Passions of Paradise with a dedicated reef conservation guide doing Eye on the Reef – Rapid Monitoring and other Marine Conservation tasks
+2 x day trips on Passions of Paradise with a dedicated Master Reef Guide doing Eye on the Reef – Rapid Monitoring and other Marine Conservation tasks incl. equipment

 - Open Water Course + Passions of Paradise: 13 dives on the Great Barrier Reef (pending weather conditions)